Allar/ue5-style-guide/README.md

 <a name="levels-lighting-should-be-built"></a>
 ### 6.2 Lighting Should Be Built ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

-It is normal during development for levels to occasionaly not have lighting built.
+It is normal during development for levels to occasionally not have lighting built.
 When doing a test/internal/shipping build or any build that is to be distributed however, lighting should always be built.

 <a name="6.3"></a>
 <a name="levels-no-visible-z-fighting"></a>